Keep Your Team Focused on the Project Schedule

 Coordination Deteriorates Over Time

-The first reason that focus begins to wane from the project planning schedule can be placed squarely on the shoulders of the project manager.
+The first reason that focus begins to wane can be placed squarely on the shoulders of the project manager.
 The project manager in the early days of the project keeps events, activities, and deliverables crystal clear in everyone’s mind.
 There was no question about who owned what and the accountability that each person had to the project planning schedule.

 You as the project manager would let anyone know that deviated from this course in the early days that they need to get back on track.
 Time passes and you become a bit indifferent.
 You yourself begin to lose focus and this laissez faire attitude is transferred to your team by means of osmosis.